curtiswelsby/100-Days-of-Code/README.md

 After the last few days of watching videos and trying to understand more about design i thought it best to get back to working on writing code.
 I have got back to doing some FreeCodeCamp.
 Going over some of the sections on HTML and CSS I have done before to try and refresh my mind on simple website building.

 # Day #10
+I feel like I have been watching videos and doing tutorials too much over the last few days.
+Back to try and start producing something.
+I think i need to just create my portfolio and some projects as that will put me in the best place to develop the most.
+Back to finishing the design of my website.